PaigeRuppel/bowling-game/README.md

   * My interpretation of a simple bowling score application as outlined in Uncle Bob's *Agile principles, patterns, and practices in C#*.
-  * My completed solution looks very similar to that in the book - however my approach differed slightly.

   * Goals: To practice TDD and SRP

 **References**